Decomposition of free cumulants: Motzkin cumulants

-Since Motzkin paths contain more information than natural numbers, the corresponding lattices involve more delicate nesting in which cumulants corresponding to nested blocks of $\pi\in \mathcal{NC}_{{\rm irr}}(w)$ depend on the heights $j$ of the coresponding subpaths of $w$.
+The constructions below are motivated by the relation between Boolean and free cumulants described in Theorem 2.6.
+Replacing ${\rm NC}_{{\rm irr}}(n)$ by $\mathcal{NC}_{{\rm irr}}(w)$ leads to a refined combinatorial structure, reflecting the additional information carried by Motzkin paths.
+In particular, since Motzkin paths carry more structure than natural numbers, the corresponding lattices involve more intricate nesting, in which cumulants associated with nested blocks of $\pi\in \mathcal{NC}_{{\rm irr}}(w)$ depend on the heights of the corresponding subpaths of $w$.